openshift/enhancements/enhancements/multi-arch/dynamic-imagestream-importmode-setting.md

 #### Installation
 1. User triggers installation through openshift-installer.
-2. CVO inspects the payload and updates the status field of `ClusterVersion` with the payload type (inferred through `release.openshift.io/architecture`).
+2. CVO inspects the payload and updates the `Desired` status field of `ClusterVersion` with the payload type (inferred through `release.openshift.io/architecture`).
 3. cluster-image-registry-operator updates the `imageStreamImportMode` status field based on